prvashisht/signature-sync/README.md

 ## Features

 - **Effortless Signatures:** Set your signatures once, and they will automatically append to your messages.
+Now, it also works on the note you add while sending someone a request to connect
 - **Total Control:** Enable or disable signatures with a click, adapting your signature presence to match your conversation's tone.
 - **Dark Mode support:** The icon changes color based on your theme for easier visibility.
 - **Flexible Customization:** Edit your signatures directly from the extension, ensuring they are always up-to-date.